amansingh456/Restaurant-Template/README.md

 # Restaurent-Template

-This is an Restaurent Template, where user can take a look how nay restaurent website looks.
-I have used Onlu HTML and CSS.
+This is an Restaurent Template, where user can take a look how any restaurent website looks.
+I have used Only HTML and CSS.
 Please have a look on this repo.
 You can find the deployed link below...

 ## Deployed link -